 1) Download and install Driver Easy.

-2) Run Driver Easy and click Scan Now button.
+2) Run Driver Easy and click the Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to one driver to automatically download and install the correct version of this driver (you can do this with the FREE version).
-Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).
+Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system.
+(This requires the Pro version which comes with full support and a 30-day money back guarantee.
+You’ll be prompted to upgrade when you click Update All.)

 4) Check to see if the same blue screen of death error happens again after driver update.